-Available unrestricted reserves (ie, unrestricted funds excluding defined benefit obligations) were £24 million (92% of income) at 31 July 2023.
+Available unrestricted reserves (ie, unrestricted funds excluding defined benefit obligations of £4m and restricted project income of £4m) were £18m (64% of income) at 31 July 2024.
 The Corporation's target is for the level of such reserves to exceed 10% of annual income.